24 Free Trade Agreements, Anti-Corruption, Sanctions, Export Controls, Whistleblowing Laws, Foreign Influence and Modern Slavery

 Certain state and territory jurisdictions in Australia also have designated 'major project' style infrastructure legislation which is designed to streamline the early stages of key infrastructure projects to facilitate the obtaining of required land and planning and environmental approvals.
 For instance, in Victoria, if a project is declared a transport project to which the Major Transport Projects Facilitation Act 2009 (Vic) will apply, then major state approvals can be obtained pursuant to that Act’s streamlined processes, rather than a comprehensive impact statement or impact management plan being required.

-Also, given the significant impact certain construction and infrastructure projects may have on the local environment and population in and around the project site, certain local government permits and approvals are generally required, and the conditions of these must be complied with.
-The conditions primarily relate to planning and environment laws (see Chapter 17 of this publication, 'Environmental and planning regulation'), but may also include functions delegated to the local government entity by the state.
+Also, given the signiﬁcant impact certain construction and infrastructure projects may have on the local environment and population in and around the project site, certain local government permits and approvals are generally required, and the conditions of these must be complied with.
+The conditions primarily relate to planning and environment laws (see the 'Environmental and planning regulation' chapter and the ‘Native title and Aboriginal cultural heritage’ chapter of this publication) but may also include functions delegated to the local government entity by the state.

 Finally, most contractual relationships for construction work in Australia between developers, builders, contractors and subcontractors are governed by the relevant state and territory security of payment legislation (SOP legislation).
 SOP legislation aims to keep projects moving by using very prescriptive and fast payment regimes.
 It is often referred to as a ‘pay now, argue later’ type payment system.
 SOP legislation is strict and if not complied with can have legal and commercial implications on projects.
 One diﬃculty of the SOP legislation is that it varies in each state and territory within Australia.
 Currently, the construction industry is looking into the feasibility of adopting a national security of payment system but until the legislation is harmonised, parties to a construction contract should be wary of the often subtle but crucial diﬀerences in the SOP legislation across Australia.